Rules and information about EBOPRAS Examination

 Past papers of EBOPRAS exams are not available.
 Various books of MCQs are published, which candidates may find helpful, but none is endorsed or recommended specifically by EBOPRAS.

 Loss or damage to EBOPRAS Fellowship Certificate

 If you lose your certificate, your name remains on the definitive list on the website, and we can provide a letter to state that you are a Fellow of EBOPRAS.
 Please note that generally replacement EBOPRAS certificates will not be issued should they be lost.
-Certificates will only be replaced in the event of damage and if the damaged original is sent by registered mail to the address above with a covering letter.
+Certificates will only be replaced in the event of damage and if the damaged original is sent by registered mail to the home address of EBOPRAS with a covering letter.
 A charge of €50 will be levied for the replacement.

 EBOPRAS does not have a secretariat devoted to the exam and dealing with candidates.
 While we try to respond speedily, we are busy surgeons so please be patient.